rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Place of manufacture: <CITE>[Cambridge, Mass.]</CITE>
 >Name of manufacturer: <CITE>Printed by Samuel Green at Cambridg [sic] in New-England</CITE>

-## 5.32.32 Names of manufacturers containing only addresses, signs, or initials

-<a name="5.32.32.1">5.32.32.1</a> If only the address, sign, or initials of the manufacturer appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of manufacturer.
-If the manufacturer’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.1)).

->Example:
->Name of manufacturer: <CITE>[Cuchet] rue et Hôtel Serpente</CITE>
->Note on manufacture statement: <CITE>Cuchet listed as printer in Quérard, J.M.
-La France littéraire</CITE>
->(*Comment*: The formal citation for Quérard’s dictionary is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

->Example:
->Name of manufacturer: <CITE>Printed [by C. Sympson] in Stonecutter-street, Fleet-Market</CITE>
->Note on manufacture statement: <CITE>According to the British Book Trade Index, C. Sympson was active at this address from 1760 to 1790</CITE>

-<a name="5.32.32.2">5.32.32.2</a> If the identification of the manufacturer is based on a device, supply the name of the manufacturer in square brackets, even if the device includes the manufacturer’s initials or spelled-out name.
-Make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [5.34.34.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.2)).

->Example:
->Name of manufacturer: <CITE>[Robert Bryson]</CITE>
->Note on manufacture statement: <CITE>Woodcut printer’s device of Robert Bryson on the title page (device no. 358b in: McKerrow, R. Printer's & publishers' devices in England & Scotland, 1485-1640)</CITE>

 ## 5.32.33 Fictitious or incorrect names of manufacturer

-<a name="5.32.33.1">5.32.33.1</a> If the name of manufacturer is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
-If the actual details are known, or can be reasonably surmised, supply the correction and its basis in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.3)).
+<a name="5.32.33.1">5.32.33.1</a> If the name of the manufacturer appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and always make [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.3](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.3)).

-<a name="5.32.33.2">5.32.33.2</a> *Optionally*, if the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, preceded by “that is,” if known.
-Give the basis for the correction or clarification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.4)).
+<a name="5.32.33.2">5.32.33.2</a> If the name as transcribed is known to be fictitious or incorrect and the actual name is known or can be reasonably surmised, transcribe it as it appears and supply the actual name, preceded by “that is,” all enclosed within square brackets.
+Always give the basis for the correction or clarification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.4](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.4)).

 >Example:
 >Name of manufacturer: <CITE>Printed by F. Rivington and G. Robinson, St. James-street [that is, Francesco Andreola]</CITE>